-Sung has performed as soloist with numerous orchestras, including the Camerata Romeu of Havana, Cuba, the Virtuosi of Festival Internacionale de Musica in Recife, Brazil, and the National Repertory Orchestra.
-He is a past winner of the Starling Award of the Eastman School of Music and the Violin Fellowship of the Montgomery Symphony, and received the Gladys Gingold Scholarship at Indiana University.
-An enthusiastic advocate of contemporary music, Sung has performed and taught for Studio 2021 at Seoul National University, has recorded the music of composers Steve Rouse and Marc Satterwhite for Centaur Records, and was a juror for the 2011 Martirano Award of the University of Illinois.
+Sung has performed as a soloist with numerous orchestras, including the Camerata Romeu of Havana (Cuba), the Virtuosi of Festival Internacionale de Musica in Recife (Brazil), and the National Repertory Orchestra.
+He is equally in demand as a chamber musician, having shared the stage with great performers including pianist Monique Duphil, and cellists Antonio Meneses and Marcio Carneiro.
+He is a past winner of the Starling Award of the Eastman School of Music and the Violin Fellowship of the Montgomery Symphony, and an Aaron Copland Fund Recording Grant.

 Sung holds a Bachelor’s degree from the Eastman School of Music, where he studied with Oleh Krysa, and Master’s and Doctorate degrees from the Indiana University Jacobs School of Music, from the studio of Nelli Shkolnikova.
 Sung also studied at the Professional Training Program at Carnegie Hall, the Lucerne Festival Academy, the New York String Seminar, and the Chamber Music Residency at The Banff Centre.
-He lives with his wife Jihye in Tallahassee, Florida, where he enjoys running, playing pool, and everything that comes out of Jihye’s kitchen.
+Benjamin lives with his wife Jihye and son Aiden in Tallahassee, Florida, where he enjoys running, watching Aiden climb through the Suzuki sequence, and everything that comes out of Jihye’s kitchen.